Six easy steps for easy auction planning!

 If you’re new to auction planning, you may be wondering how to get your first auction off of the ground.
 While planning an auction for the first time may seem like a daunting task, planning ahead of time through the right outlet can help you make your first auction a successful event.

 One of the easiest ways to plan an auction and reach bidders specific to your audience is to host an online, silent or in-person auction through a digital platform like CharityAuctionsToday, which makes managing your auction a breeze.
-Plus, you can keep track of attendees, bids, donations, tickets and more right from your smartphone, tablet or computer.
+Plus, you can keep track of attendees, bids, donations, tickets, and more on your smartphone, tablet, or computer.

-To get started on planning your first auction today, here’s a handy checklist that you can follow.
+To get started on planning your first auction today, be sure to take these six steps: